HVAC Controls in California: RIB® Relay Lineup

 Frequently Asked Questions

-Does Title 24 require specific HVAC relays?
+Does California Title 24 require specific HVAC relay models?

 A current sensor reads the actual current draw at the equipment, which distinguishes a running motor from a commanded-on state that did not start.
-Confirm the acceptance testing requirements for your scope with the Authority Having Jurisdiction.
+Confirm acceptance testing requirements for your scope with the Authority Having Jurisdiction.